 The Consular Section at U.S. Embassy Nouakchott offers various services related to passports.

-Appointments for passport services are available on Tuesdays.
+Appointments for passport services are available on Wednesdays.
 Please click here to access the appointment system.

 For more information, please click on the specific passport service you require.

 - Passport Renewal

 PASSPORT REQUIREMENTS FOR MINORS UNDER THE AGE OF 16

 - Completed DS-11 form (PDF 100 KB)